ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 ![alt text][image12]

-####3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the * * *  cell of the ipython notebook.
+The code for my final model is located in the thirteenth  cell of the ipython notebook.

 My final model consisted of the following layers: